decision-labs/spacialdb-devcenter/pages/Node.md

 ## PostgreSQL Client

-The [[node-postgres|https://github.com/brianc/node-postgres]] project provides a non-blocking PostgreSQL client for [[node.js|nodejs.org]], with pure JavaScript and native `libpq` bindings, and we use it to connect to SpacialDB.
-If you have `npm` installed then simply:
+The [[node-postgres|https://github.com/brianc/node-postgres]] project provides a non-blocking PostgreSQL client for Node.js, with pure JavaScript and native `libpq` bindings, and we use it to connect to SpacialDB.
+If you have `npm` installed then simply doing:

 ```console
 $ npm install pg